These 10 cookbooks for plant-based athletes are full of healthy and easy recipes!

 Once again, the recipes showcase healthy whole food ingredients.
 And the authors include their individual experiences with the recipes.
 Again, there are some animal foods in the book, but it’s more plant-based than anything else.

-The Athlete’s Cookbook: A Nutritional Program to Fuel the Body for Peak Performance and Rapid Recovery
+9. The Athlete’s Cookbook: A Nutritional Program to Fuel the Body for Peak Performance and Rapid Recovery by Brett Stewart

 The Athlete’s Cookbook gives practical sports nutrition advice, including day-by-day meal plans and pre and post-workout nutrition guidelines.
 The recipes are laid out in the traditional sense–Breakfast, Appetizers, Entrees, Side Dishes, Snacks, Desserts, Beverages.